 I met Gilles about eight years ago, in 2009-2010.
 Actually, we, that was my family and I, met him, his lovely wife and their daughter, as they moved in in the house right next to ours, Avenue du Roi, in Brussels.

-It took Gilles several days to carefully read an early version of the first volume of The Quest of the Mecha-Soul.
-Then, on top of his precious notes, he made a couple of remarks which helped tremendously making sure the readers wouldn’t end up lost somewhere underway in a totally new and unknown universe.
+It took Gilles several days to carefully read an early version of The Tenth, the first volume of The Quest of the Mecha-Soul.
+Then, on top of his precious notes, he made a couple of remarks which helped me tremendously making sure the readers wouldn’t end up lost somewhere underway in a totally new and unknown universe.

 Crédit photo: Gilles Béhat – Festival Les Hérault du Cinéma et de la Télé 2013 – Ville d’Agde